SonalSavaliya/Brain-Signal-Authentication-for-Human-computer-Interaction-in-Virtual-Reality/README.md

   2) Autoregressive (AR)
   3) Power Spectral Density (PSD)

-  These methods were implemented with different time segments like 5 sec and 10 sec.
-We also tried a combination of two methods, for instance, Autoregressive with Statistical Histogram and  Statistical Histogram with Power Spectral Density.
+  These methods were implemented with 5 seconds and 10 seconds time frames.
+A combination of two methods, for instance, Autoregressive with Statistical Histogram and  Statistical Histogram with Power Spectral Density were tried.

+  For VR dataset, accuracy rate was 71.66% (SH), 70.92% (PSD+SH), and 75.62% (AR+SH), and for NonVR dataset, accuracy rate was 75.08% (SH), 70.92% (PSD+SH), and 75.70% (AR+SH).

-- Then calculated Inter (Between person) and Intra (Within person) distance and set target value 1 for Inter and 0 for Intra
+- After that, Inter (Between person) and Intra (Within person) distance were calculated with set target value 1 for Inter and 0 for Intra
 - Based on Inter and Intra distance, the Support Vector Machine (SVM) classifier was used for classification
-- If data is within Intra data, then the person belongs to the same group

 ### Conclusion:

-In this research, the authentication of brain signals in virtual reality was performed with three different feature extraction methods with different parameters.
-Autoregressive with Statistical Histogram works best compared to the other methods tested.
-Also, for classification, there was no significant difference between the accuracy rates for VR and Non-VR EEG data.
+In this research, the authentication of brain signals in virtual reality was performed with three different feature extraction methods.
+Autoregressive with Statistical Histogram works better compared to other methods.
+There was no significant difference in the accuracy rate between VR and Non-VR EEG data.